Environment & Sustainability

 The state's K–12 Integrated Environmental and Sustainability Learning Standards describe what students should know and be able to do at each grade level.

-OSPI and E3 Washington led the development of the Washington State Environmental and Sustainability Literacy Plan.
+OSPI and Washington community partners, along with school and district leaders, led the development of the Washington State Environmental and Sustainability Literacy Plan.

 Resources & Research

 Review resources to support ESE in schools, districts, and communities.